Federalism from Federal Statutes: Health Reform, Medicaid, and the Old-Fashioned Federalists' Gamble, 81 Fordham Law Review 1749 (2013)

 implementation and elaboration.

 Date of Authorship for this Version

 Gluck, Abbe R., "Federalism from Federal Statutes: Health Reform, Medicaid, and the Old-Fashioned Federalists' Gamble" (2013).
 Faculty Scholarship Series.
-Paper 4699.
+4699.